Look: 3,000 animals, 6 themed zones; what to expect at Dubai Safari Park from Oct 1

 The tour continued into Explorer Village, which features the Safari Village drive-through, where guests can embark on a journey of discovery through Africa and Asia in comfortable buses.

-At the Explorer Village, once can get a close-up look at the cheetah, the fastest land mammal.
+At the Explorer Village, one can get a close look at the cheetah, the fastest land mammal.

 Another guide, Adateika, added, “Our live presentations allow guests to connect with the animals in a meaningful way, fostering a deeper appreciation for wildlife.”